-Please use the buttons below to see more information on Newport Gwent Dragons and matches between Irish and Newport over the years.
+Please use the buttons below to see more information on Newport Gwent Dragons and matches between Exiles and Newport over the years.

 The back three of Armitage, Ojo and Tom Homer all showed glimpses of their attacking prowess with ball in hand.
 Kieran Roche and Bob Casey excelled in the second row, Steffon Armitage buzzed around the breakdown looking to attack at every opportunity and Dan Bowden and Elvis Seveali’i dovetailed well in midfield.